-After the opening production (Blue Eyes, a musical by Jerome Kern) the theatre was turned into a cinema by Warner Brothers and was the house of the very first talking picture to be show in England – Al Jolson in The Singing Fool.
+The Piccadilly Theatre opened on 27 Apr.
+1928.
+The Piccadilly Theatre opened with a production of Blue Eyes, but then the theatre was turned into a cinema by Warner Brothers and was the house of the very first talking picture to be shown in England – Al Jolson in The Singing Fool.

 The auditorium has three levels - Stalls, Royal Circle and Grand Circle.